top of page

 Length of Reading: Pages

-Our summary: Slides are proved for an optional 10 min lecture on Civil War Medicine.
+Slides are proved for an optional 10 min lecture on Civil War Medicine.
 Each student group gets a unique set of primary sources on Civil War medicine.
 Each group creates a poster about their docs and present.
+Click button below for more information

 Matthew Brady Photographs